aviacommerce/avia-docs/content/docs/shipments.md

 Shipment also known as _packages_ are the actual shippable entities of an order that are delivered to the user.
 The `package` model represents the shipments in AviaCommerce.

+> Package or Shipment refers to the same entity, they have been used interchangeably but should be considered the same.

 The package model has following attributes:
 - `tracking`: It is json field which contains information to track the package once, it is shipped.